binkley/kotlin-spring-boot-hateoas-database/README.md

 (Do not fret, this project uses an in-memory database that vanishes when you stop the program.)

+Run on the new Spring Boot 3 release.

 ## Caveat emptor

 This is a scratch, experimental repository.